broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 | [Tasks.ConvertGVCFtoVCF](https://github.com/broadinstitute/warp/blob/develop/tasks/broad/UltimaGenomicsWholeGenomeGermlineTasks.wdl) | GenotypeGVCFs | GATK | Converts to GVCF to VCF format in preparation for post-processing. |

 ### 7. Perform VCF post-processing
 The workflow performs post-processing steps to prepare the VCF for downstream joint calling.
-First, it annotates the merged HaplotypeCaller output VCF with dbSNP variants, then it trains a model to distinguish between true positive variants and false positives.
+First, it annotates the merged HaplotypeCaller output VCF with dbSNP variants, then it trains a model, a random forest classifier ([Almogy et al., 2022](https://www.biorxiv.org/content/10.1101/2022.05.29.493900v1)). to distinguish between true positive variants and false positives.
 Next, the model is applied to filter variants in the VCF.

 | Task name and WDL link | Tool | Software | Description |
 | --- | --- | --- | --- |